Advancing Your Career | Legal / Ethical | Specialties

 Common places of employment include:

-Health policy nurses can also serve in nursing management roles, work in direct patient care, teach at nursing schools, or be independent consultants.
+These nurses can also serve in nursing management roles, work in direct patient care, teach at nursing schools, or be independent consultants. health policy nurse career

 What Kind of Work Does a Health Policy Nurse Do?

 People often think that health policy nurses look at legislation and keep up with the news all day.
-While public policies and government activities are a major part of a health policy nurse’s day, common tasks and responsibilities include:
+While public policies and government activities are a major part of their day, common tasks and responsibilities include:

 This is just a sample of what health policy nurses can do!
-The scope of work for a health policy nurse mostly depends on their training, local boards of nursing, workplace practices, and local legislation.
+The scope of work mostly depends on their training, local boards of nursing, workplace practices, and local legislation.

 What Kind of Work Does a Health Policy Nurse Do?